Listening Across the Cosmic Time: Standard Sirens from Ground- and Space-Based Missions in the Next Decade: Methods

 To estimate the impact of this bias, we adopt the model specified in Eq.~\ref{eq:spectral_massdist}, and allow its parameters to vary as a function of redshift.
 For a given hyper-parameter $\theta$ of the considered mass distribution, its evolution is modeled using a sigmoid function \cite{lalleman2025}

 $\theta_0$, and $\theta_z$ are the values of $\theta $ at $z=0$ and $z\gg \bar{z}_{\theta}$, $\Delta_z$ controls the steepness of the evolution (the lower the steeper), and $\bar{z}_{\theta}$ represents the point at which the function transitions from lower-$z$ to higher-$z$ values.
 Specifically, we construct three distinct evolution scenarios (see more details in Sec. \ref{sec:LVKspectral}): (i) evolution of the \texttt{Mass-peak} parameters ($\mu_m$, $\sigma_m$), (ii) evolution of the \texttt{Power-law} parameter ($\alpha_m$), (iii) combined evolution of both \texttt{Mass-peak} and \texttt{Power-law} parameters ($\mu_m$, $\sigma_m$, $\alpha_m$).
-In our inference, we use uniform priors shown in~\ref{app:priors}.
+In the inference, we fit Eq.\ref{eq:sigmoid_evolution} for the possible evolution of the three parameters $\alpha_m, \mu_m,$ and $\sigma_m$ for all three scenarios, adopting the uniform priors listed in \ref{app:priors}.
+We then compare them to the inference assuming no evolution to estimate the bias in cosmological parameters.